 - Event safety vs. security

-- 5 safety and security tips for planners
+- Safety and security tips for event planners

-When it comes to events, most meeting planners will agree that safety and security go hand-in-hand.
+Most event professionals will agree that safety and security at community events go hand-in-hand.
 But are “safety” and “security” really the same?
-While both refer to the protection of people, property, and assets against harm, it can be helpful to break down the difference between the two terms:
+While both involve protecting people, property, and assets against harm, it can be helpful to break down the difference between the two terms.
+The difference between event safety and event security is as follows:

-The process of ensuring that people are fully protected against bodily harm, health risks, and hazard-related threats that, left unattended, could cause harm, illness, loss, or death.
+Event safety involves taking steps to protect people from bodily harm, health risks, and hazard-related threats that, left unattended, could cause harm, illness, loss, or death.

-The process of protecting people, places, and things from external threats and criminal activities.
-“Security” often revolves around mitigating activity that is geared towards inflicting harm to a person, group of people, building, or assets.
+Public event security involves protecting people, places, and things from external threats and criminal activities that could inflict harm to people, buildings, or assets.

-In review, event safety focuses on helping people feel safe and protected from factors that may cause bodily harm, while event security focuses on protecting people from external factors (such as an active threat, suspicious package, or unruly individual) that may cause trouble or an unwelcome situation at your event.
+In review, event safety focuses on helping people feel safe and protected from factors that may cause bodily harm.
+Event security focuses on protecting people from external factors (such as an active threat, suspicious package, or unruly individual) that may cause an unwelcome situation at your event.
+Both topics combine to form proper risk management protocols for meetings and events.

-As a planner, you are responsible for ensuring that processes are in place to ensure people are safe, operations are secure, and environments are kept clean and sanitary.
-Before you can create a well-rounded safety and security strategy, however, it is important to understand the role you play in running a safe, well-protected event.
+Event professionals play a big role in ensuring that event attendees feel safe, operations are secure, and environments are kept clean and sanitary.
+Before you can create a well-rounded event safety and security strategy, however, it is important to understand the role you play in running a safe, well-protected event.

 - Putting health and safety arrangements in place to control risks